nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User finds the id associated with the task he wants to mark as not done.
+1. User finds the ID associated with the task he wants to mark as not done.
-2. With the task id, user requests to mark the task as not done.
+2. With the task ID, user requests to mark the task as not done.
 3. NotionUS marks the specified task as not done.

    Use case ends.